Drought Awareness & Preparedness

 Planning & ZoningPlanning & Zoning

 The Missouri State Water Plan: Phase 1 includes a summary of Missouri Water Laws.The summary reads: “Legal restrictions on how we manage, use, and protect our water resources serve to balance individual rights with the needs of society.
 Water law is an integral part of the larger realm of water resources management, affecting public health, public safety, and the economic well-being of the state.
+Chapters in this report include History and Overview (from the Attorney General’s Office), Water Rights, Protection from Water, Water Quality, Water Supply, Water Use, Boundaries and Interstate Waterways, and "other" water law topics.
+Useful appendices include a glossary of selected legal terms and acronyms and an extensive bibliography.
+The report deals with statutory law, case law (court decisions), and legal doctrines relative to water supply and use in Missouri."

-The National Resources Defence Council page on drought offers valuable information on how drought affects water and food security, how various states are addressing the threat of drought through policy, map methods, streamflow and flood data.
-In In January 2006, Governor Rod Blagojevich signed Executive Order 2006-01, requiring the Illinois Department of Natural Resources (IDNR) to lead state and regional water-supply planning activities.
-To begin that effort, the State initially selected two areas for priority pilot planning: northeastern Illinois and east-central Illinois, and then added a third area: Kaskaskia Region.
-The outcomes of these regional water supply planning efforts can be found
+In January 2006, Governor Rod Blagojevich signed Executive Order 2006-01, requiring the Illinois Department of Natural Resources (IDNR) to lead state and regional water-supply planning activities.
+To begin that effort, the State initially selected two areas for priority pilot planning: northeastern Illinois and east-central Illinois, and then added a third area: the Kaskaskia Region.

 Dollars & CentsDollars & Cents

-The Report of the (Illinois) Governor’s Drought Response Task Force concerning the drought of 2012 thouroughly covers the effects that the drought had on Illinois.
+The Report of the (Illinois) Governor’s Drought Response Task Force concerning the drought of 2012 thoroughly covers the effects that the drought had on Illinois.
 On pages 14-15 the report covers the economic toll the drought took on the state and recommendations for how to handle future droughts.
 Recognizing the importance of adequate water supplies to a vibrant economic future, entities must establish a process for water supply planning.
 Water management districts may periodically evaluate whether adequate water supplies exist to meet the needs of their areas.
 If a district finds that the water supply will not be adequate, it could prepare a regional water supply plan, identifying alternative ways in which water supply needs can be met for the next 20 years.
 Local governments that fall within an area subject to a regional water supply plan could be required to amend their comprehensive plan to adopt a water supply plan covering at least a ten-year period.
 Safe and reliable water supply is important in driving sustainable economic growth.
-Likewise, careful analysis of new economic progress that is water-intensive in important in balancing a "water budget."
+Likewise, careful analysis of new economic progress that is water-intensive is important in balancing a "water budget."

 Measuring SuccessMeasuring Success